-In the US, Brad has worked in economic development in the community college sector for over 20 years in Colorado (Front Range Community College), New Mexico (San Juan College), Missouri (Crowder College) and now Wyoming (CWC).
+In the US, Brad has worked in economic development in the community college sector for over 25 years in Colorado (Front Range Community College and Colorado Mountain College), New Mexico (San Juan College), Missouri (Crowder College) and now Wyoming (CWC).

 Brad has a B.S. in Science Journalism from the University of Maryland, College Park.
 He has studied Arabic at the University of Strasbourg in France and at the Sudan Arabic Institute in Khartoum.
 He speaks English, French, Arabic and some Amharic.